aws-ia/terraform-aws-transfer-family/examples/sftp-internet-facing-vpc-endpoint-service-managed-S3/README.md

 ### Server Configuration

 - VPC SFTP endpoint deployment
   - Internet-facing endpoint when `address_allocation_ids` are specified
   - Internal endpoint when `address_allocation_ids` are not specified
-  - Internet-facing endpoint when `address_allocation_ids` are specified
-  - Internal endpoint when `address_allocation_ids` are not specified
 - Service-managed authentication system